spiceai/demos/content-aware-ai/script.md

 ## Mode 0: Just postgres
-- Click on general, show conversation, explain application data.
+_Click on general, show conversation_
+- Explain application data, graph.

 ## Mode 1: Add OpenAI
 - Show Pepper: _"Of course Spice Chat is AI native, so it has a built-in AI-assistant called Pepper.
 Let's say Hi"_